Random matrices

-where we introduce the following notations: \begin{itemize} \item $W = \text{Weyl}(G)$ is the Weyl group of our matrix ensemble.
-The action of an element $\sigma\in W$ on $X\in \text{Lie}(G)$ is denoted $\sigma(X)$.
-The signature of $\sigma$ is defined as $1$ or $-1$ depending on the parity of the length of $\sigma$, and denoted $(-1)^\sigma$. \item The \textbf{generalized Vandermonde determinant} is
+where we introduce the following notations: \begin{itemize} \item $W = \text{Weyl}(G)$ is the Weyl group, and the signature $(-1)^\sigma\in \{1,-1\}$ of $\sigma\in W$ depends on the parity of the length of $\sigma$ when written as a product of simple reflections. \item The \textbf{generalized Vandermonde determinant} is